Imanebln/csharp-intermediate-concepts/README.md

 ###### Structures
  - A structure is a value type, in the opposite of a class which is a reference type, and it has its own fields, methods, and constructors like a class.
  - The structure is a value type, while the class is a reference type.

+###### Enumerations
+- An enumeration type assigns the integer value to every element inside that enumeration.
+Those numbers start at 0 and increase by 1 for every other element.